langenhagen/reposet/README.md

 #### Exotic reposets
 Since a `*.reposet` file is simply a `bash` file that is sourced into the program, it can do all kinds of things.
 For example, it can create the array `repos` dynamically on demand.
+For instance, a reposet "all.reposet" can aggregate the repos from other reposets.
 Get creative!

 ### Using the `reposet` Command
 TODO